Montserrat national football team

-The Montserrat national football team represents Montserrat in Football.
+The Montserrat national football team represents Montserrat in international football.
 Football is the second most popular sport in Montserrat, after cricket.
-The team plays at the Blakes Estate Stadium.
+The team is controlled by the Montserrat Football Association, it plays at the Blakes Estate Stadium.
 The Montserrat football team was formed in 1973, and has entered the World Cup qualifiers since the 2002 edition, being eliminated in the first round on each occasion.

-Due to the heavy volcanic activity on the island since 1995, the team has only played a handful of matches, and most of those have been away from home.
+Due to the volcanic activity on the island from 1995 to 2010, the team has only played a handful of matches, and most of those have been away from home.
 Their only victories were against neighboring Anguilla in the qualifying tournament of the 1995 Caribbean Cup, winning 3–2 at home and 1–0 away.
-Apart from one draw against Anguilla, all their other matches before 2018 have been lost.
+Apart from one draw against Anguilla, all their other matches before 2018 were losses.
 Since then, however, Montserrat has proven more competitive.

-On June 30, 2002, the day of the 2002 World Cup Final, Montserrat, then the lowest ranked team in the world, played against the second lowest ranked team, Bhutan, in a friendly match known as "The Other Final"; losing 4–0.
+On 30 June 2002, the day of the 2002 World Cup final, Montserrat, then the lowest ranked team in the world, played against the second lowest ranked team, Bhutan, in a friendly match known as "The Other Final"; losing 4–0.
+The game took place in Bhutan in front of a crowd of 15,000.

 History

-The Montserrat national team is one of the newest in international football, having played its first senior match on 10 May 1991 during the 1991 Caribbean Cup tournament.
+The Montserrat national team is one of the newest in international football, having played its first senior match on 10 May 1991, during the 1991 Caribbean Cup tournament.
 The team suffered a 3–0 defeat against Saint Lucia.
-The team's next match was against Anguilla; securing a 1-1 draw.

-Montserrat once again entered the Caribbean Cup the following year but were once more knocked out in the group stage, with heavy defeats against Saint Kitts and Nevis and Antigua and Barbuda.
+The team's next match was against Anguilla; securing a 1–1 draw.
+Montserrat once again entered the Caribbean Cup the following year, but were once more knocked out in the group stage, with heavy defeats against Saint Kitts and Nevis and Antigua and Barbuda.
 They were drawn against the same two teams in the 1994 Caribbean Cup, again being eliminated in the tournament's group stage, conceding 17 goals in two matches.
 In 1994, the Montserrat Football Association (MFA) was formed.
 Like all other football teams based in the Caribbean, the MFA became a member of CONCACAF.

 On 26 March 1995, Montserrat played their first ever home international match.
-They defeated Anguilla 3–2, also achieving their first win in the process.
-The team beat Anguilla again in the next fixture to ensure progress to the Second Qualifying Round of the 1995 Caribbean Cup.
-The 1–0 win in the second leg would be their only clean sheet in international football and their most recent victory for the next seventeen years.
+They defeated Anguilla 3–2, thus achieving their first win.
+The team beat Anguilla again in the next fixture, to ensure progression to the Second Qualifying Round of the 1995 Caribbean Cup.
+The 1–0 win in the second leg, was their only clean sheet in international football, and their most recent victory for the next seventeen years.
 The side exited the competition in the next stage, losing 20–0 against Saint Vincent and the Grenadines.

-Soon afterwards, the Soufrière Hills volcano became active and the eruptions destroyed Plymouth, the capital of Montserrat, severely disrupting all football on the island.
+Soon afterwards, the Soufrière Hills volcano became active and the eruptions destroyed Plymouth, the capital of Montserrat, severely disrupting life on the island.
 Despite the lack of football action, the MFA became a member of FIFA in 1996.
 However, it was a further three years before the Montserrat team played another match.
-This was mostly because many of the island's footballers had emigrated away from the area, many of them to England.
+This was mostly because many of the island's footballers had emigrated from the area, many of them to England.